Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Model

-This subsection outlines the theoretical framework underlying our two-agent New Keynesian (TANK) model, which simultaneously incorporates both price and wage rigidities.
-The notation follows standard conventions: Latin letters denote variables, while Greek letters represent parameters, with the notable exception of inflation rates (\(\pi_t^j\), \(\Pi_t^j\)).
+This section outlines the theoretical framework underlying our two-agent New Keynesian (TANK) model, which simultaneously incorporates both price and wage rigidities.
+The notation follows standard conventions: Latin letters denote variables, while Greek letters represent parameters, with the notable exception of inflation rates (\(\pi_t^i\), \(\Pi_t^i\)).
 Time indices appear consistently throughout variable definitions, with their absence indicating steady-state values.
 Log deviations from steady state are expressed in lowercase, except for firm profits, denoted as \(d_{t}:=D_{t}/Y\).

 The economy consists of five key agents: a labor packer, two distinct household types, two categories of firms, and a unified government authority.
+To keep the main text readable, variety-level objects are indexed by \(h\) for household labor varieties and by \(j\) for intermediate-goods varieties.
+The Online Appendix uses an additional superscript \(M\) for pre-aggregation variety-level objects when deriving the nonlinear conditions.
 The labor packer serves as an intermediary, transforming differentiated household labor supplies into homogeneous labor inputs for sale to intermediate producers.
 This aggregation process follows a constant elasticity of substitution (CES) specification, where \(\psi_w \geq 1\) captures the degree of substitutability between labor types.
-The resulting labor demand function is given by where \(N_{t}^{M}(j)\) represents the labor supplied by household \(j\), \(N_t\) is the aggregate final labor supply, \(W_{t}^{M}(j)\) is the nominal wage rate paid to household \(j\), and \(W_{t}^{N}\) is the aggregate nominal wage rate.
+The resulting labor demand function is given by where \(N_{t}(h)\) represents the labor supplied by household \(h\), \(N_t\) is the aggregate labor input, \(W_{t}^{N}(h)\) is the nominal wage rate paid to household \(h\), and \(W_{t}^{N}\) is the aggregate nominal wage rate.

 Households participate in both consumption and labor markets, purchasing final goods while supplying differentiated labor services to the packer.
 Their monopolistic position in labor supply grants them some degree of wage-setting power, though this influence operates within market constraints.
 All households share identical preference structures but encounter quadratic costs when adjusting nominal wages.
 These preferences are parameterized by relative risk aversion (\(\gamma > 0\)), the inverse Frisch elasticity of labor supply (\(\varphi > 0\)), and the intertemporal discount factor (\(0 < \beta < 1\)).
 The wage adjustment cost function is given by a quadratic function of the deviation from the past aggregate nominal wage rate: where \(\eta_w\) represents the degree of wage adjustment cost.